oneTaken/ImageTagging/README.md

 enlarge the loss weight for the people class to try to get better performance on the people class.
 The results didn't show coherent improvement under some tries.

-# confusion matrix
+# Confusion Matrix
 |Vgg19_bn|mobilenet|
 |----|-----|
 |![](./analysis/vgg_confusion_matrix.png)|![](./analysis/mobile_confusion_matrix.png)

-# prediction time analysis
+# Prediction Time Analysis
 The measure is always second(s), it's an average of 100 times.

 |name|init time|load time|cpu|gpu|